 all these are the same.

-Yet trysts are made on a whim, and value.
+Trysts are made on a whim, and have no substance.
 To be a creep is to be revolutionary.

 4. Year Zero.
 (ZeroNowhere.)